oppsec/Scythe/README.md

 > 💀 Website Stealer

-A tool with educational purpose for quick collection of files from a website.
+A tool with educational purpose to collect files from website.

 <br><br>